New M1 Garands: CMP Revives America’s Most-Loved Battle Rifle

 posted on May 22, 2025

-The Civilian Marksmanship Program announced this week that it has partnered with Heritage Arms USA to manufacture new, commercial reproductions of the iconic M1 Garand battle rifle.
+The Civilian Marksmanship Program announced this week that it has partnered with Heritage Arms USA, LLC to manufacture new, commercial reproductions of the iconic M1 Garand battle rifle.
 CMP will pair newly made receivers, barrels and stocks with commercial and GI milsurp parts and offer the reproduction M1 Garands for $1,900 plus shipping costs.

 M1 Garand battle rifle